Using Render Layers

 Use Render Layers to define how single geometries should be rendered and displayed.

-learnMore icon For reference information on them, see The Render Layer Dialog Box.
+learnMore icon For a video tutorial on using Render Layer when raytracing, see Render Layer.
+For reference information on them, see The Render Layer Dialog Box.

 The procedure described here uses a car and its accompanying geometries as an example.